Scorpion-YT-GitHub/Scorpion-YT-GitHub/ReadMe.md

 (Expie my beloved)
 My main language is Portuguese, Brazilian.

+I have some major demotivation problems, don't expect to see my projects to get published so soon.

 My username in most of videogames is Naroshi, but if you are trying to find me on the videogame called "Roblox", my original username is "ZiggyStarGames".